Notes on the Geography of Israel: Cultural Intersections

-Cultural stratification at Har Megiddo, or Megiddo Mountain.
-This was an Egyptian town in the second millennium, B.C.
+Cultural stratification at Armageddon, or Har Megiddo, in Hebrew.
+This was an Egyptian town in the second millennium B.C.
 Later, David built a city here--and the Assyrians after him.
 It lasted until the settlement's final abandonment in the 7th century B.C.

 The city depended on a spring within its walls: the spring still flows.
-Nearby is an Israeli kibbutz, Megiddo, on the land of what until 1948 was a Palestinian village.
+Nearby is an Israeli kibbutz called Megiddo or Mountain.
+It stands on the land of what until 1948 was a Palestinian village.

-Another way-station on the ancient path between Egypt and Mesopotamia: Antipatris, between the head of the Yarkon River and the hills of Samaria, or the northern West Bank.
-The city's name was bestowed by Herod, who built a city here on older ruins.
-Herod's city was destroyed by a 4th century earthquake, and a Crusader fortress was rebuilt by the Ottomans in the 16th century: those are the ruins seen here.
+Another way-station on the ancient path between Egypt and Mesopotamia, this is Antipatris, between the head of the Yarkon River and the hills of Samaria, or the northern West Bank.
+The city's name was bestowed by Herod, who built a city here on the ruins of an earlier settlement.
+Herod's city was destroyed by a 4th century earthquake, bit a Crusader fortress was rebuilt by the Ottomans in the 16th century: those are the ruins here.

 One of the entrances to Antipatris.
 The site is now a park.

-Antipatris: Herod would have been appalled by the sloppy Turkish rubble and only less disapproving of the Crusader blocks.
-His own style of monumental construction--nothing less than square-cut 1-ton blocks--can be seen today in bits of Jerusalem and Hebron.
+Herod would have been appalled by the sloppy Turkish rubble and only less disapproving of the Crusader blocks.
+His own style of monumental construction--nothing less than square-cut one-ton blocks--can be seen today in parts of Jerusalem and Hebron.

 Ruins of a truck along the highway to Jerusalem.
 It's one of several left as reminders of the Israeli struggle in 1948 to hold Jerusalem.
 The picture was taken on April 30, 1998, Israel's 50th anniversary; hence the flag.
 Many like it fluttered far and wide that day.

 A different cultural collision: this time, the invasion of global brands.
-This shopping center is only a few miles south of Megiddo-Armageddon.
+This shopping center is only a few miles south of Har Megiddo or Armageddon.